 Two-factor authentication by default

 System event logging

 Biometric security (mobile)

 Family IDs, money, property, insurance, estate documents, passwords, emergency instructions, family archives

 Passwords and paper

-First responders/Gold - Self-service onboarding or personalized concierge onboarding
+First responders/Gold - Self-service onboarding or personalized expert onboarding

 First responders/Gold - Phone and email

-Platinum - Dedicated personal concierge service, phone, email, text
+Platinum - Dedicated personal expert service, phone, email, text